Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 -

-For each room, write/say bird names as you walk loci.
+For each room, write/say bird names as you walk the loci.
 (I often just say the names with vivid imagination; I sometimes write them coded form).

 -